 In Search of Chemozoa offers us an opportunity to consider the increasing importance of ecological perspective in areas of research relating to human health where we are encouraged to acknowledge that to live long health lives we first need to accept a fragile balance that plays out at the level of the cell.
 New insights benefit from acknowledging that the conflict between cells in the body, as seen in cancer, is the same as the conflict in ecosystems made from beings whose interests are not always aligned.
 In doing so we move from an aggressive ‘war on cancer’ dialogue to one that prioritises values of peace and stability.
 Nature has shown cancer researchers how to preserve health in the body.
 Can cancer research offer us a vision for how we can return health to a world that is becoming increasingly hostile and inhospitable?

 In Search of Chemozoa was commissioned and funded by the Arizona Cancer Evolution Center at the Biodesign Institute, Arizona State University (USA) through an award from the National Institute of Health/National Cancer Institute, developed in partnership with Aspex and supported using public funding by the National Lottery through Arts Council England.
-The artwork production has been created with thanks to: Lara Parmiani, Narrator; Angelo Fortunato, Featured Scientist; Pamela Winfrey, Curator & Film Producer; Cristina Baciu, Finance Manager; John Crozier, Film Location Coordinator; Carlo Maley and the Cancer and Evolution Lab; Lara Parmiani, Narrator and with our warmest thanks to Pamela Winfrey, Curator & Film Producer without whose support this project would not have been possible.
+The artwork production has been created with thanks to: Athena Aktipis and the Cooperation and Conflict Lab; Aspex and the PONToon Project; Cristina Baciu, Finance Manager; John Crozier, Film Location Coordinator; Angelo Fortunato, Featured Scientist; Carlo Maley and the Cancer and Evolution Lab; Lara Parmiani, Narrator and with our warmest thanks to Pamela Winfrey, Curator & Film Producer without whose support this project would not have been possible.